-- (1) A person commits an offence when the person, without reasonable excuse: - (a) contravenes Section 13; - (b) fails to provide security for the payment of tax as required by the Secretary under Section 26; - (c) rescues or attempts to rescue property distrained under Section 30 or seized under Section 31; - (d) before, at, or after the execution of any distress or seizure proceedings under Section 30 or 31, staves, breaks, or destroys the property subject to the distress or seizure proceedings or destroys documents relating to such property to prevent: - (i) the securing of the property; or - (ii) the discovery of proof of an offence; - (e) subject to subsection (2), fails to comply with a garnishee notice served on the person under Section 32; - (f) fails to pay a transferred tax liability as required under Section 33; - (g) enters premises that are the subject of an order issued under Section 35 without permission of the Secretary; or - (h) departs or attempts to depart the Republic in contravention of a departure prohibition order issued under Section 36. - (2) A person who notifies the Secretary in writing under Section 32(6) is in compliance with a notice served on the person under Section 32(2) until the Secretary serves the person with a notice under Section 32(7) cancelling or amending the notice served under Section 32(2) or rejecting the person's notice under Section 32(6).
+(1) A person commits an offence when the person, without reasonable

+- (a) contravenes section 13; - (b) fails to provide security for the payment of tax as required by the Secretary under section 26; - (c) rescues or attempts to rescue property distrained under section 30 or seized under section 31; - (d) before, at, or after the execution of any distress or seizure proceedings under section 30 or 31, staves, breaks, or destroys the property subject to the distress or seizure proceedings or destroys documents relating to such property to prevent: - (i) the securing of the property; or - (ii) the discovery of proof of an offence; - (e) subject to subsection (2), fails to comply with a garnishee notice served on the person under section 32; - (f) fails to pay a transferred tax liability as required under section 33; - (g) enters premises that are the subject of an order issued under section 35 without permission of the Secretary; or - (h) departs or attempts to depart Nauru in contravention of a departure prohibition order issued under section 36. - (2) A person who notifies the Secretary in writing under section 32(6) is in compliance with a notice served on the person under section 32(2) until the Secretary serves the person with a notice section 32(7) cancelling or amending the notice served under section 32(2) or rejecting the person's notice under section 32(6).